-- -Title VII of the Civil Rights Act of 1964, as amended. - -The Equal Employment Opportunity Act of 1972 - -Equal Pay Act of 1963 - -Higher Education Act of 1972, as amended. - -Age Discrimination in Employment Act of 1967, as amended. -Executive Order 11246 as amended by Executive Order 11375 - -Rehabilitation Act of 1973, as amended. - -Pregnancy Discrimination Act of 1978 - -Americans with Disabilities Act of 1990 (ADA) - -Immigration Reform and Control Act of 1986 - -Uniform Guidelines on Employee Selection Procedures of 1978 - -Fair Labor Standards Act (FLSA) and Amendments Contract Work Hours and Safety - -Family and Medical Leave Act
+- -Title VII of the Civil Rights Act of 1964, as amended. - -The Equal Employment Opportunity Act of 1972 - -Equal Pay Act of 1963 - -Higher Education Act of 1972, as amended. - -Age Discrimination in Employment Act of 1967, as amended. - -Executive Order 11246 as amended by Executive Order 11375 - -Rehabilitation Act of 1973, as amended. - -Pregnancy Discrimination Act of 1978 - -Americans with Disabilities Act of 1990 (ADA) - -Immigration Reform and Control Act of 1986 - -Uniform Guidelines on Employee Selection Procedures of 1978 -Fair Labor Standards Act (FLSA) and Amendments Contract Work Hours and Safety - -Family and Medical Leave Act

 State laws, policies and procedures affecting printing and the publication of materials impact the Department.
-Some of the special mandates relating to VDACS publications include the following; § 3.1-400 requires the Commissioner to publish reports summarizing all judgments, decrees and court orders rendered under the Virginia Food Act and the results of analyses of food samples; and § 3.1-710 requires VDACS to publish notices of certain license revocations.
+The special mandate relating to VDACS publications is § 3.2-4725 that requires VDACS to publish notices of certain license